-As a civil engineer I use laser distance meters (LDM) often and share different models with my colleagues.
+As a civil engineer, I use laser distance meters (LDM) often and share different models with my colleagues.
 Therefore you can profit from my experience and my theoretical background.

 Maybe the following points can help to find out which features of LDMs are musts before you buy a new tool.
-Of course these points are from my point of view.
+Of course, these points are from my point of view.
 If all your measurements will be inside the first point is less or even not important at all for you.

 1. Measuring outside?

 If I have to measure outdoors and the distances are bigger than 20 feet I always choose the laser distance meter that offers a digital point finder.
-If it is necessary to measure in bright sun light you should take a LDM with an optical scope or much better a digital point finder.
+If it is necessary to measure in bright sunlight you should take an LDM with an optical scope or much better a digital point finder.
 As lots of my measurements are horizontal and low above ground the digital point finder is more comfortable.
 Using an optical scope would require laying on roads or even highways.
 I can’t use a laser distance meter without any optical instrumentality for those measurements.

 2. ISO 16331-1 rating

 Why is this ISO (International Standards Organization) rating important for LDMs?
 The standard defines conditions and test cases that a laser distance measurer must go through.
 Only if the measured distances keep in a small bandwidth of accuracy the LDM gets the ISO 16131-1 rating.